We live in an increasingly complex and interconnected world, with unparalleled access to data about families and family life.

 As such, the theme of the Families in Canada Conference 2019 (#FAM2019) is THINK BIG: How can we use “Big Data” to inform and inspire big ideas to optimize family well-being in Canada?

-At #FAM2019, diverse leaders from multiple fields and disciplines will gather to connect with others who study, serve and/or support families to form robust knowledge and resource networks; collaborate to share interdisciplinary research and cross-cultural/cross-sectoral insights on families in Canada; and to create and cultivate a Family Well-Being Index, a Family Researchers Network, a Social Policy Monitor and more!
+At #FAM2019, diverse leaders from multiple fields and disciplines gathered to connect with others who study, serve and/or support families to form robust knowledge and resource networks; collaborate to share interdisciplinary research and cross-cultural/cross-sectoral insights on families in Canada; and to create and cultivate a Family Well-Being Index, a Canadian Family Research Network, a Social Policy Monitor and more!

 Get Informed.
 Get Inspired.
 Get Involved.